The Breeders: Safari and Last Splash (1992–94)

 Following Pod, the members of The Breeders returned to their original bands.
 The Pixies released Bossanova in 1990 and Trompe le Monde in 1991, but by the end of 1991 were becoming less active.
 Deal, with time off from the Pixies, visited Wiggs in Brighton, and they went into a London studio with Spacemen 3/Spiritualized drummer Jon Mattock to record a new song called "Safari."
 The other three tracks on what became the Safari EP were recorded in New York with Walford and Donelly, who was by then planning to form Belly.
-Deal then asked her sister Kelley to take over on guitar, even though, famously, Kelley did not know how to play guitar.
+Deal then asked her sister Kelley to take over on guitar, even though Kelley did not know how to play guitar.
 The Pixies became inactive in mid-1992, at which time drummer Jim Macpherson was recruited and The Breeders became a full-time band, opening for Nirvana on their 1992 European tour.

 In January 1993, The Breeders went to Coast Recorders in San Francisco to record their second album.
 Last Splash was released in August 1993 to widespread acclaim and commercial success.
 Three singles were released from the album, including "Cannonball", which made it to no. 2 on the Billboard Modern Rock Tracks chart.
 The band contributed a live recording of the song "Iris" to the 1993 AIDS-Benefit Album No Alternative produced by the Red Hot Organization.
 In 1993, they toured supporting Nirvana on their In Utero tour, and in 1994, Last Splash received a platinum certification by the Recording Industry Association of America.
 Also in 1994, the band secured a prime spot on the Lollapalooza tour.
-This lineup played their last show together on September 5, 1994, at Lollapalooza in Los Angeles, California.
+This lineup played their last show together on September 5, 1994, at Lollapalooza in Los Angeles, California until reuniting in 2012.